-Easy roasted cinnamon almond recipe that teaches you how to make mall or fair-style toasted glazed cinnamon almonds at home in less than one hour.
-Makes a great homemade Christmas gift!
+Candied almonds are mall or fair-style glazed cinnamon almonds at home in less than one hour.
+These cinnamon almonds make a great snack or homemade Christmas gift!

 A lot of my holiday memories are tied to food.
 When I think about going to the mall to go Christmas shopping, I can’t help but think about the smell of candied cinnamon almonds.

-These glazed cinnamon almonds are a copycat for the ones that I remember.
+These homemade candied almonds are a copycat version of the cinnamon almonds served up a little paper cone.
 Since they take less than 1 hour to make and you only need 7 pantry-staple ingredients, you can whip up a batch of these almonds whenever the mood strikes.

 And they make the house smell amazing while they bake!
-Plus, they make a great homemade Christmas gift or welcome addition to any cookie tray.
+Plus, they make a homemade Christmas gift or snack during the holiday season.

 - Granulated sugar: I don’t make these almonds super sweet.
 If you want a sweeter almond with more of a glaze on it, feel free to increase the amount of sugar by 1-2 tablespoons.